BSchilperoort/TeachBooks/docs/source/external.rst

 Upon running ``teachbooks build book/``, the following will happen:

 #.
 The table of content will be parsed to find any "external" keys.
 #.
-The git repositories corresponding to the "external" keys will be cloned.
+The git repositories corresponding to the "external" keys will be cloned into a subdirectory `_git/`.
 #.
 The licenses of the repositories are validated.
 If no (open) license is found, an error is raised.
 #.
 The ``requirements.txt`` files of the external repositories are checked for any missing values or conflicts.
    If any missing values or conflicts are found, a warning is raised during the build process.